 |Velocity Points||0.4 point / $|

-You will be automatically enrolled in the Citi Rewards Program once you’re approved for the Citi Rewards Card, which is a flexible credit card points program that allows you to transfer your points to various airline programs at a time of your choosing.
-The Citi Rewards program linked to the Rewards card has 3 frequent flyer transfer partners:
+You will be automatically enrolled in the Citi Rewards Program once you’re approved for the Citi Rewards credit card, which is a flexible credit card points program that allows you to transfer your points to various airline programs at a time of your choosing.
+The Citi Rewards program linked to the Rewards card has 2 frequent flyer transfer partners:

-The points earn rate for all purchases is 1 Citi Rewards Point per AUD1 – which transfers at a 2.5:1 ratio to Velocity and 3:1 to Krisflyer and Skywards.
-This results in an effective earn rate of 0.4 per dollar for Velocity Points and 0.33 miles per dollar for both Krisflyer and Skywards.
+The points earn rate for all purchases is 1 Citi Rewards Point per AUD1 – which transfers at a 2.5:1 ratio to Velocity and 3:1 to KrisFlyer.
+This results is an effective earn rate of 0.4 per dollar for Velocity Points and 0.33 miles per dollar for KrisFlyer.

 International spend incurs a 3.4% international transaction fee, with no points being earned on the fee.